 Where to Get a Cocker Spaniel

 Ah, the great breeder versus rescue debate.
-I have engaged in both.
+I have dealt with both.
 There is no shame in screening potential reputable breeders who genuinely care about the Cocker Spaniel and the home into which he or she is placed.
-There are plenty of unscrupulous, money hungry, unqualified backyard breeders and puppy mills.
+There are plenty of unscrupulous, money-hungry, unqualified backyard breeders and puppy mills.
 Know how to spot a good breeder.

 When the Associated Press asked us why Cockers are so popular, we shared our logic and reasons.

 Popularity will mandate and dictate what the general public demands.
 Puppy millers and horrid backyard breeders must be shut down.
-Puppy mills are selling thousands of dogs online.
+Puppy mills are selling thousands of dogs online, many who are sick, abused, and have health problems.

 I’ve fostered dogs and advocate for rescuing dogs in need.
-We fundraise through our through Wigglebutt Warriors(r) to help dogs in need who have been abandoned, neglected, abused, and/or dumped.
+We fundraise through Wigglebutt Warriors(r), our fundraising arm, to help dogs in need who have been abandoned, neglected, abused, and/or dumped.

 Bottom line: A Cocker is a wonderful, wiggly, merry breed and a perfect companion for the right person or family.
 A Cocker is not for a short time and a Cocker, or any dog, is a commitment for life: At least the life of the dog.